borodun/terraform-sbercloud/gitlab/README.md

 $ terraform validate
 $ terraform apply
 ```
-4. This will create 1 Ubuntu ecs and run kublrbox on it.
-Use _nat-eip:9080_ to access kublrbox in your browser.
-Default credentials: admin, kublrbox.
+4. This will create 1 Ubuntu ecs and run gitlab on it.
+Use _nat-eip_ to access gitlab in your browser.
+Default credentials: root, sbercloud.
 5. Revert changes:
 ```shell
 $ terraform destroy